Scout.fm turns podcasts into personalized talk radio

 The result is Scout.fm, a curated podcast service that’s personalized to your listening preferences – and one that improves over time.

 Here’s how it works on the Alexa platform.
-You first launch the app by saying “Alexa, open Scout.fm.”
+You first launch the app by saying “Alexa, open Scout fm.”
 The app will respond (using a human voice actor’s voice, not Alexa’s) by explaining briefly what Scout.fm does then asks you to choose one of three types of talk radio stations: “Daily news, brain food, or true stories.”

 The first is a news station, similar to Alexa’s “Flash Briefing;” the second, “brain food,” focuses on other interesting and informative content, that’s not day-to-day news; and the last is a true crime podcast station.